-This comprehensive guide created for 2019 event registration best practices delves into the multiple aspects of the topic and more importantly, the different ways that event professionals can create a marketing and promotional strategy to maximize attendance.
+This comprehensive guide created for 2020 event registration best practices delves into the multiple aspects of the topic and more importantly, the different ways that event professionals can create a marketing and promotional strategy to maximize attendance.
+In this guide you'll learn:

 Whether you are trying to boost event revenue or are just trying to get more people to your event, this guide is for you.